unik-name/help-unikname/docs/5-support/glossary.md

 # Unikname Glossary

-Our glossary contains key terminology specifically related to <unikname/> Ecosystem.
+Our glossary contains key terminology specifically related to <brand name="unikname"/> Ecosystem.
 If you have any comments or requests, please [open a topic on our forum](https://forum.unikname.com).

 [[toc]]